mpv-player/mpv/DOCS/man/input.rst

         Display aspect ratio as float.

     ``video-params/aspect-name``
         Display aspect ratio name as string.
-The name coresponds to motion picture film format that introduced given aspect ratio in film.
+The name corresponds to motion picture film format that introduced given aspect ratio in film.

     ``video-params/par``